 Luckily, job review platforms such as Glassdoor, LinkedIn and Indeed can give some insight.
 We’ve combed through the various rankings that these companies compile in order to give you a definitive idea of the very best.

-So, if you’re looking to finally secure a job at a company you’ll love, here – based on desirability, engagement and retention – are the top companies to work for in 2019.
+So, if you’re looking to finally secure a job at a company you’ll love, here – based on desirability, engagement and retention – are the top companies to work for.

 Average ranking: 14

 As one of the largest telecommunications providers in the US (and, indeed, the world), AT&T needs a clear recognition and retention policy in order to keep its near 275,000-strong workforce happy.